-We carried out an announced comprehensive inspection at Great Lever Practice on 9 October 2015.
+We carried out an announced comprehensive inspection at Dr Greenhalgh and partners on 10 November 2015.
 Overall the practice is rated as good.
+Specifically, we found the practice to require improvement for providing safe services and good for providing effective, responsive, caring and well led services.